 London is a big place, there’s no denying that.
-So one of the toughest things when planning a trip to the British capital can be deciding where to stay in London.
+So one of the toughest things when planning a trip to the British capital can be deciding where to stay.

-There are plenty of amazing places to stay in London, but the best area for each individual can vary depending on a range of different factors, including your personal budget and what exactly you plan to do in London.
+There are plenty of amazing places to choose from, but the best area for each individual can vary depending on a range of different factors, including your personal budget and what exactly you plan to do in London.

 By the way, here’s my list of the 50 best things to do in London in case you were not sure what to do in London.